 We continue to work with our contractors to build a culture of safety in all our construction and operations.
-Activities will be done to educate and remind our employees on safety standards and protocols to strengthen our safety culture and make safety a second nature to our employees not just in the workplace but even in their homes.
+More frequent and deliberate activities will be done to educate and remind our employees about safety standards and protocols to strengthen our safety culture and make safety a second nature to our employees not just in the workplace but even in their homes.